deepgram/oss-repo-template/CODE_CONTRIBUTIONS_GUIDE.md

 ### Setting Up macOS

-Parts of this project assumes you are using GNU command line tools, you will need to install those tools on your system.
+Parts of this project assume you are using GNU command line tools; you will need to install those tools on your system.
 [Follow these directions to install the tools](https://ryanparman.com/posts/2019/using-gnu-command-line-tools-in-macos-instead-of-freebsd-tools/).

 In particular, this command installs the necessary packages: